tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Also, note that you should not have repeated utterances since an error will raise when you compile the bot.
 The utterances `I want to convert {usdAmount} to BTC` and `I want to convert {usdAmount} to bitcoin` will become `I want to convert {usdAmount} to {crypto}`, so you only need to keep this utterance once.

-Build the bot and test it on the _Test bot_ window.
+Build the bot and test it in the _Test bot_ window.
 Start with typing the sample utterance `I want to invest in crypto` to elicit all the slots as follows.

 ![Sample utterance 1](Images/custom_slots_1.gif)